-In 2021, the FMCG sector continued to cope with the ongoing COVID-19 pandemic and started to grapple with the prolonged effects of supply chain disruptions, high commodity prices, and the rise of inflation.
+The FMCG sector has continued to cope with the effects of the COVID-19 pandemic, including the prolonged effects of supply chain disruptions, high commodity prices, and inflation.
 Pressured by a big step up in production and transportation costs and sustained high consumer demand, manufacturers and retailers have operated pricing and shopper-focused initiatives across multiple categories and channels in an attempt to protect margins and soften the impact on shoppers.
-Concerned with growing living costs, shoppers have started to employ multiple money-saving tactics, from switching brands/channels to moving to private label, and/or stockpiling.
+Concerned with increasing living costs, shoppers have started to employ multiple money-saving tactics, from switching brands/channels, to moving to private label, and/or stockpiling.

-Curious to understand how these persistent challenges are affecting FMCG organisations, Kantar has conducted the second edition of its Revenue Management study and surveyed the world’s leading figures in the FMCG industry: gathering their perceptions on the effects of the structural changes they have seen, and their opinions on how the sector may change in the future.
+Curious to understand how these persistent challenges are affecting FMCG organisations as global conflicts unfold, Kantar has conducted the second edition of its Revenue Management study and surveyed the world’s leading figures in the FMCG industry: gathering their perceptions on the effects of the structural changes they have seen, and their opinions on how the sector may change in the future to safeguard profitability.

 New challenges and a renewed commitment to volume, revenue and profitability